FelixKrueger/Sherman/README.md

 - Introduce a fixed amount of adapter sequence at the 3' end of all sequences
 - Introduce a variable amount of adapter sequence at various positions at the 3' end of reads

+## Sherman_Nanopore

+This version of Sherman doesn't do anyting particularly clever but it allows a maximum sequence length of 300,000 bp and therefore also a lot of SNPs (e.g 15% error rate and read lengths of 10000 bp).
+It also does't mind if the reference sequence contains `Ns` (which Sherman normally rejects).

 ## Credits

 Sherman was written by Felix Krueger, as part of the [Babraham Bioinformatics](https://www.bioinformatics.babraham.ac.uk/projects/sherman/) group.